EngReteti/My-CS-Journey/README.md

 🧠 The Brain: Critical Thinking & Technical Projects -
-I view every unit as a challenge to my problem-solving skills.
+I view every unit as a challenge to my problem solving skills.
 Here is how I’ve applied my units to real-world logic:

 1.Programming (Java): Comprehensive coursework focused on Object-Oriented Programming (OOP), robust backend logic, and clean code principles.